 When water collects on the top of the fabric, this is known as "pooling".
 This can occur during inclement weather or if a running air conditioner discharges over the awning.
-The water is dumped when the awning is retracted.
-It is recommended that if water accumulates on the top; retract the awning in increments of 8"-12" to dump the water.
-This will help prevent the fabric from stretching or distorting.
+It is recommended that if water accumulates on the top; retract the awning in steps (8"-12") to dump the water.
+This will help prevent the fabric from stretching.